Know these essential knots and learn an invaluable survival skill you can use for life!

 1. Overhand Knot

 The overhand knot is one of the basic knots.
-In fact, you can use this as the basis of all the other essential knots you will make.
+In fact, you can use this as the basis for all the other essential knots you will make.

 You can also tie other knots with this fundamental knot.
 Indeed, when making paracord hitches, you will see the overhand knots along with other knots.